Is internet freedom slipping away in Southeast Asia? – DW – 10/29/2024

 However, most respondents in Malaysia, Singapore, Indonesia, and Cambodia said social harmony is more important than the right to speak your opinion.

-Only a majority of Thais and Vietnamese thought people should be allowed to publicly speak their opinions even if they upset other people, the survey found.
+Only a majority of Thai and Vietnamese people thought they should be allowed to publicly speak their opinions even if it upset other people, the survey found.

 Edited by: Wesley Rahn